Canon G15 vs Fujifilm X-Pro2

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G15 and Fujifilm X-Pro2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-Pro2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G15 does not offer wifi capability.
+In contrast, the G15 does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the G15) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.